How to travel on a budget - Part 1

 The word “hacking” normally has negative connotations but travel hacking is a (legal) method of collecting frequent flyer miles and hotel loyalty points – at an expedited rate - and using loopholes in the system to travel for free or for much less.
 As South Africans, we don’t have many opportunities to travel hack but there are some, like loyalty points.

 I'm a big fan of loyalty points.
 If it's free, sign up for it by all means.
 If it comes with a price tag- well then, weigh the cost vs the benefit.
 Most airlines and large hotel groups have loyalty schemes.
 If you are going to use them anyway, why not accumulate some points while you’re at it.
 One of my favourite local travel loyalty programs is Tsogo Sun's SunRands.
 It's free and the earn rate is good.
 That makes me feel more positive about them.
 Internationally, IHG (InterContinental Hotels Group) has a great loyalty rewards scheme.

-For more tips on how to travel on a budget and how to save money while travelling, subscribe to the "In Africa and Beyond" newsletter.
+See more tips on how to travel on a budget and how to save money while travelling, and subscribe to the "In Africa and Beyond" newsletter.

 For more money-saving tips, click here.